is0383kk/Pytorch_VAE-GMM/README.md

 2. GMM clusters latent variables（x） sent from VAE and sends mean and variance parameters of the Gaussian distribution to VAE.
 3. Return to 1 again.

+What this repo contains:
+- `main.py`: Main code for training model.
+- `vae_module.py`: A training program for VAE, running in main.py.
+- `gmm_module.py`: A training program for GMM, running in main.py.
+- `tool.py`: Various functions handled in the program.

 # How to run
 You can train the VAE+GMM model by running `main.py`.